 In addition to the powers conferred upon the Supreme Court, the amendments also provide an increased scope for NSW Fair Trading (the government department responsible for enforcement of the act) to investigate and ensure compliance with the Act.
 These amendments expand upon the previous provisions conferring investigative powers for the purpose of enforcing compliance with provided supporting statements.
 These increased powers include most notably the power to request and make copies of information and or records relevant to the Act, the power to request a person attend a specific time and place to answer questions, and the power to enter premises other than residential premises without a search warrant.
 It is unclear at this point how and to what extent these new powers will be deployed by Fair Trading for the benefit of ensuring compliance with the Act.

-For more information on the Building andConstruction Industry Security of Payment Amendment Act 1999 (NSW) contact one of our Principal Solicitors.
+For more information on the Building andConstruction Industry Security of Payment Amendment Act 1999 (NSW) contact our Principal Solicitor.